12 Leadership Lessons Learned from the Greatest Leaders

-The above quote emphasizes the importance of word of mouth, especially when it comes to online businesses.
+The above quote emphasizes the importance of word of mouth, especially when it comes to making money online.
 Customer service is the cornerstone of a successful business, and Amazon has a solid reputation of being one of the best online retailers.

 “If you’re a co-founder or CEO, you have to do all kinds of tasks you might not want to do… If you don’t do your chores, the company won’t succeed… No task is too menial.”

 Elon Musk sold his first computer game at age 12 and went on to co-found Tesla Motors, PayPal, and SpaceX.
 He also plans to merge Tesla with America’s largest provider of solar power, SolarCity.